 Anna Maria Island runs seven miles along the Manatee County coast and comprises three separate municipalities — Anna Maria City, Holmes Beach, and Bradenton Beach — most of it within FEMA VE (Coastal High Hazard) and AE flood zones.
-The 2024 season was brutal here: Helene in September and Milton in October brought catastrophic surge that left many island homes declared substantially damaged.
-With Base Flood Elevations across the island generally in the 11–15 ft range, a large share of homes need six to ten feet of structural elevation to meet current code.
+With Base Flood Elevations across the island generally in the 11–15 ft range, a large share of homes need meaningful structural elevation to meet current code, engineered to the specific property rather than a generic island standard.

 Working on Anna Maria Island means engineering for VE-zone breaking-wave forces and the saltwater soil profiles typical of a barrier island, while also managing access across the Manatee Avenue bridge and the permitting offices of all three municipalities.
 We design each lift to the property's exact BFE, build the new foundation to withstand coastal high-hazard conditions, and coordinate the differing requirements of Anna Maria City, Holmes Beach, and Bradenton Beach so a project doesn't stall at a jurisdictional boundary.